FICO - Your Credit Score

 • Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-In order to improve your credit score, you must have the credit reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the original FICO score, offers credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+To raise your FICO score, you must have the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the original FICO score, sells credit scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

 Basic Pre-Approval